apache/iotdb/docs/UserGuide/Ecosystem Integration/Spark TsFile.md

 | `2.4.3`        | `2.11.8`        | `1.8`        | `0.13.0-SNAPSHOT`|

 > Note: For more information about how to download and use TsFile, please see the following link: https://github.com/apache/iotdb/tree/master/tsfile.

-> Currently we only support spark version 2.4.3 and there are some known issue on 2.4.7, do no use it
+> Note: Currently we only support spark version 2.4.3 and there are some known issue on 2.4.7, do no use it.

 ### Quick Start

 #### Local Mode

 Start Spark with TsFile-Spark-Connector in local mode: